ACS RPL For Software And Application Programmer – ANZSCO 261399

 • IT professionals admire the depth and breadth of the large ICT landscape.

-• They are aware of the organisational concepts involving ICT governance and management.
+• They are aware of organisational concepts related to ICT governance and management.

 • Regardless of their professional role, they are well-versed in project management and quality evaluation.